 Sweet fried plantains are one of my favorite side dishes to have with a traditional Puerto Rican meal.
-We’re switchin’ it up and making oven-baked plantains instead.
+We’re switchin’ it up and making oven-baked, oil-free plantains instead.

 Fried plantains, or “maduros” is a traditional Latin dish.
 Growing up in a Puerto Rican household, this was almost a daily treat.
 Sweet fried plantains are cut into thick chunks and fried in a heaping pool of oil until tender and golden.

 For this recipe, we’re removing the oil and popping the plantains into the oven.
 It’s just another option in your recipe toolbox for when you want to old back on the hot oil.